cjsauer/genetic-sandbox/docs.md

 <a name="Serializable"></a>

 ## Serializable
-An interface for recursively serializing and deserializing object to and from JSON.
+An interface for recursively serializing and deserializing objects to and from JSON.

 **Kind**: global class